rachel-mclean/dig333-devlog/README.md

 ### Experiments

 1. Platt, Experiment 6: Very Simple Switching (pg.
-50)
+50) — This experiment will acquaint you with the function of manually operated switches.
-    1. Text, photos, etc.
+    1. Notes
+        * "Switching" means using one flow of electricity to control another.
+This is done with transistors.
+        * Relays have polarity, meaning it matters which direction current flows through.
     1. Describe the most important thing you learned (to share in class)
     1. Write a quiz question (which we will discuss in class)